trellisorg/platform/packages/rx-dynamic-component/README.md

 ## Adding to your application:

-### Define your modules and components to be lazy loaded
+### Define your standalone components to be lazy loaded

 #### With a Module and `DYNAMIC_COMPONENT` token